janmatzek/gooddata-productivity-tools/docs/tools/PERMISSION_MGMT.md

 The tool requires the following argument on input:

-- `perm_csv` - a path to a csv file defining workspace permissions bound to specific ws_id-user or ws_id-userGroup pairs and the permissions isActive state
+- `perm_csv` - a path to a CSV file defining workspace permissions bound to specific ws_id-user or ws_id-userGroup pairs and the permissions isActive state

-Some other, _optional_, arguments are:
+### Optional arguments

+The following optional arguments are available:

-- `-d | --delimiter` - column delimiter for the csv files.
-Use this to define how the csv is parsed.
-Default value is "`,`"
+- `-d, --delimiter` - Column delimiter for the CSV files.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-d---delimiter) for details.
+- `-q, --quotechar` - Quotation character for escaping special characters.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-q---quotechar) for details.
+- `-p, --profile-config` - Path to GoodData profile configuration file.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-p---profile-config) for details.
+- `--profile` - Name of GoodData profile to use.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#--profile) for details.

 Use the tool like so: